Bergeheii

-Bergeheii is a mountain in the municipality of Valle in Agder county, Norway.
-The 1403 m tall mountain has a topographic prominence of 100 m, making it the 19th highest mountain in Agder county.
+Bergeheii is a mountain in Valle Municipality in Agder county, Norway.
+The 1403 m tall mountain has a topographic prominence of 103 m, making it the 19th highest mountain in Agder county.
 The mountain is located in the Setesdalsheiene mountains, about 20 km west of the village of Valle.
 The lake Rosskreppfjorden lies to the south of the mountain and the lake Botnsvatnet lies to the southeast of the mountain.
 The mountain Skammevarden lies about 7 km northeast of Bergeheii.